VideojogosLusofona/color-shape-links-ai-competition/README.md

 - Must have a reasonable size in disk, including libraries.
 For example, source code, project files and compiled binaries should not exceed 1 Mb.
 - The same [setup] parameters should be used for both [tracks](#tracks).

+### General competition rules

+- Submissions automatically compete in both tracks.
+- A person may only be affiliated to one team, except for teachers or supervisors of student teams.

 ## Resources and guides